NASA-PDS/registry-loader/docker/README.md

 # 🪐 Docker Image and Container for Registry Loader

-The Registry Loader is a docker image which contains both Harvest and Registry Manager command line tools.
+The Registry Loader is a docker image which contains both Harvest and the Registry Manager command line tools.

 ## 🏃 Steps to build the docker image of the Registry Loader

-1. [Optional] Update the following versions in the Dockerfile with compatible versions.
+1. [Optional] Update the following versions in the `Dockerfile` with compatible versions.

 | Variable            | Description |
 | ------------------- | ------------|